Ready for a big list of fantastical, magical dragon books for kids who love dragons?

 Dragon’s Keep by Janet Lee Carey

 I read this forever ago and don’t remember all the details.
 However, I enjoyed it immensely.
-It’s about a princess who has a dragon claw instead of a ring finger which her mother says she’s supposed to hide.
+It’s about a princess who has a dragon claw instead of a finger which her mother says she’s supposed to hide.
 But when a dragon kidnaps her, she discovers she has dragon blood and is meant to fulfill a prophecy to bring peace to the humans and dragons.

 Seraphina by Rachel Hartman

 I loved, loved, loved this book and darn it if I didn’t find the second book a bit disappointing. 🙁 But, I still recommend reading this first story, if not the entire series.
 It’s about a girl named Seraphina who lives at court as a music teacher assistant and performer.
 She must hide that she’s part-dragon (scales and all) in a world that is mistrustful of dragons.
-Neither human nor dragon can be categorized into good or bad, both races do horrible things as well as show kindness.
+Neither human nor dragon can be categorized into good or bad, both races do horrible things as well as show kindness to others.
 Beautifully written with evocative imagery, this is a wonderful story filled with mystery, danger, secrets, and friendship.

 Aranya Shapeshifter Dragons Book 1 by Marc Secchia